misslunatic/accounter/README.md

 # Accounter

-Attempts to provide an agnostic, no-bullshit framework for accounts and authentication.
+Attempts to provide an agnostic, simple basis for accounts and authentication.